 As the first bus burned, the wind fanned the flames.
 Smoke billowed in the direction of the bus from which volunteers were performing the first evacuation exercise without seat belts.
 One later commented that, even from a distance, “that smoke is thick, it’s heavy, it’s black, and it gets you quickly—panic can set in pretty quickly.”

 Manley agreed that smoke inhalation would prove fatal to individuals who were not able to exit the bus promptly.
 “In this situation, with the amount of smoke production, if we didn’t get out of that bus within that minute and 16 seconds, chances of surviving that are going to be limited.
 You can see how quickly that smoke production occurs,” he said.

 In under two minutes, temperatures at the top of the bus reached 700 to 800 degrees, while those at the base were 200 to 300 degrees, Manley informed attendees.

-He added that the danger is not over once students are off a burning bus.
+He added that the danger is not over once students have left a burning bus.
 As heat increases, the windows and windshield shatter, tires pop and pressurized components may explode.
 Additionally, if the fire happens on a road where other motorists are present, smoke impedes visibility.
-First priority should be given to ensuring children remain out of the roadway.
+The first priority should be given to ensuring children remain out of the roadway.